desaes/jmx-monitor/README.md

 # jmx-monitor
-A small class that allow you to monitor a JVM using remote+http.
-The jboss-client.jar is not provided and you must have it.
+A small and simple class that allows you to monitor/collect objects and attributes from a JVM using remote+http.
+This was developed with JBOSS in mind.
+The jboss-client.jar is not provided and you must provide it.
+This may work with other JAVA Application Servers that uses JMX remote+http.

 # build
 ```make build```